vycoder/portfolio/src/blogs/2018/weird-javascript.md

   console.log('Somethign is there');
 }
 ```
-Just never check existence like this if you expect the value could be `0`.
+Just never check existence in this way if you expect the value could be `0`.

 ##### Default Values
 Using type coercion and operator precedence, there's a common trick being used to create default values.